skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 ##WiFi

-Free WiFi is available througout the building.
+Free WiFi is available througout the library.
 Simply log on select "Skokie Library" as your wireless connection; no password required.

 ###Wireless Printing